“Dog Stars”

 How does it work?

-The program is flexible so I can come into a single class or even do the presentation for your entire student body.
+The program is flexible so we can come into a single class or even do the presentation for your entire student body.

-If you are interested in having me visit your primary school, kindly reach out to discuss and schedule a suitable time for your session.
+If you are interested in having us visit your primary school, kindly reach out to find out more and schedule a suitable time for your session.